-HT Media’s head of digital business Amit Garg told MediaNama that "at the end of these six weeks, we’ll take about two to three weeks to shortlist about 25-30 ideas/startups, whom we’ll be calling for a face-to-face interactions, and then finally we will select about 8-12 startups for the program."
+HT Media has launched an accelerator program called MediaHack in partnership with media investment firm North Base Media (NBM), specifically for early-stage startups in the media entertainment and content segment.
+For the next six weeks startups in this space will be able to apply for the first batch of this program.
+HT Media's head of digital business Amit Garg told MediaNama that "at the end of these six weeks, we’ll take about two to three weeks to shortlist about 25-30 ideas/startups, whom we’ll be calling for a face-to-face interactions, and then finally we will select about 8-12 startups for the program."
 He however added that "the final number will depend on the number of applications we receive, the quality of the ideas and also our bandwidth."
 He also mentioned that "these selected startups will then be mentored and provided with…

 - India’s IT Rules: Controversial social media grievance committee proposal to go ahead September 27, 2022

 - ‘Absolutist’ GDPR-like Data Protection Approach Not For India: Rajeev Chandrashekhar September 27, 2022

 - Indian government blocks 45 videos and 11 channels on YouTube for ‘disrupting public order’ September 27, 2022